-- Recognising that an effective school behaviour policy requires a close partnership between parents, teachers and girls. - Understanding that staff deal with behaviour problems patiently and positively. - Emphasising their support of the school and its expectations and by assisting, when appropriate, with the enforcement of the rules. - Ensuring that there are similar expectations at home eg. table manners. - Attending Parents' Evenings, parents' functions and by developing informal contacts with school.
+- Parents recognising that an effective school behaviour policy requires a close partnership between parents, teachers, and children. - Parents understanding that staff deal with behaviour problems patiently and positively. - Parents emphasising their support of the school and its expectations and by assisting, when appropriate, with the enforcement of the rules. - Parents ensuring that there are similar expectations at home e.g. table manners. - Attending Parents' Evenings, parents' functions and by developing informal contacts with school.